-399 The determination of the committee shall be binding upon the commissioner.
+The determination of the committee shall be binding upon the commissioner.

-SECTION 5.
-Said chapter 7 is hereby further amended by striking out section 40F1⁄2, as appearing in the 2006 Official Edition, and inserting in place thereof the following section:-

-402 Section 40F1⁄2. (a) If, pursuant to section 40F1⁄4, the committee determines that a parcel of real property is

-403 surplus to both current and foreseeable state uses the commissioner shall proceed with the disposition of

-404 the real property in accordance with this section.
-Notwithstanding any other general or special law to the

-405 contrary, any real property officially declared surplus by the committee shall be designated by the

-406 economic assistance coordinating council as an economic target area, an economic opportunity area, and a

-407 certified project, as those terms are defined in section 3A of chapter 23A, and such real property shall be

-408 eligible for all the incentives and benefits provided by the economic development incentive program;

-409 provided, further, that any real property officially declared surplus by the committee shall, upon local

-410 approval, automatically qualify as a priority development site for the purposes of chapter 43D.
+- SECTION 5.
+Said chapter 7 is hereby further amended by striking out section 40F1⁄2 as appearing in the 2004 Official Edition, and inserting in place thereof the following section:- - Section 40F1⁄2. (a) If, pursuant to section 40F1⁄4, the committee determines that a parcel of real property is surplus to both current and foreseeable state uses the commissioner shall proceed with the disposition of the real property in accordance with the provisions of this section.
+Notwithstanding any other general or special law to the contrary, any real property officially declared surplus by the committee shall be designated by the economic assistance coordinating council as an economic target area, an economic opportunity area, and a certified project, as those terms are defined in section 3A of chapter 23A, and such real property shall be eligible for all the incentives and benefits provided by the economic development incentive program; provided, further, that any real property officially declared surplus by the committee shall, upon local approval, automatically qualify as a priority development site for the purposes of chapter 43D.

-The commissioner shall establish the value of surplus real property using customarily acceptedappraisal methodologies.
-The value shall be calculated both for (i) the highest and best use of the real the general court and the committee.
-Appraisals under this paragraph shall be conducted by an
+The commissioner shall establish the value of surplus real property using customarily accepted appraisal methodologies.
+The value shall be calculated both for (i) the highest and best use of the real property as currently zoned, and (ii) subject to uses, restrictions and encumbrances as may be defined by the general court and the committee.
+Appraisals under this paragraph shall be conducted by an independent licensed appraiser.
+In no instance in which the commonwealth retains responsibility for maintaining the real property shall the terms provide for payment of less then the annual maintenance costs.